Messages From My Friend

 July 22, 2018 by admin 2 Comments

-On my friend’s youngest son’s wedding day, he recalled the first time that the spirit of God’s unselfish love entered the wedding couple’s hearts and souls.
+On my friend’s youngest son’s wedding day, my friend recalled the first time that the spirit of God’s unselfish love entered the wedding couple’s hearts & souls.
 It was at their baptisms.
-And from all the days, from those days to this, how God’s grace nurtured that love until it matured into the rich fullness, that allowed them to vow to each other, to share that love for the rest of their lives.
+And from all the days, from those days to this, how God’s grace nurtured that love until it matured into the rich fullness, that allowed the couple to vow to each other, to share that love for the rest of their lives.

 Surrendering the need to be right eliminates many needless arguments and hurt..
 The need to be right is often the common denominator concerning fights over money, sex, child rearing, etc. It’s more about pride, and less about solutions.
 Clinging to the need to be right tears the fabric of love.